Cray-HPE/docs-csm/operations/iuf/workflows/upgrade.md

    1. [Stage 0.1 - Prepare assets](../../../upgrade/Stage_0_Prerequisites.md#stage-01---prepare-assets)
    1. [Stage 0.2 - Prerequisites](../../../upgrade/Stage_0_Prerequisites.md#stage-02---prerequisites)

-1. Download product media and prepare for IUF upgrade
+1. Prepare for the upgrade procedure and download product media

-   Follow the IUF [Prepare for the install or upgrade](preparation.md) instructions
+   1. Follow the IUF [Prepare for the install or upgrade](preparation.md) instructions to set environment variables used during the upgrade process

+   1. Download the desired HPE product media defined by the HPC CSM Software Recipe to `${MEDIA_DIR}`, which was defined in the previous step

 1. Product Delivery